pushpabrol/co-auth-with-spa-js/README.md

 ### Setting Up the Application in Auth0

 To ensure the seamless integration of our application with Auth0, certain configurations need to be set up in the Auth0 dashboard.
 These configurations include specifying callback URLs, logout URLs, web origins, CORS (Cross-Origin Resource Sharing), and Cross-Origin Authentication URLs.
-Below is a guide on how to set these up:

 #### 1. Application Type
    - **Type of Application:** Setup an application in Auth0 of type SPA